Cambium Networks (NASDAQ:CMBM) Issues FY 2022 Earnings Guidance

-Cambium Networks (NASDAQ:CMBM – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
-The company reported $0.01 EPS for the quarter, missing the consensus estimate of $0.08 by ($0.07).
-The firm had revenue of $61.90 million for the quarter, compared to analysts’ expectations of $62.42 million.
-Cambium Networks had a return on equity of 15.77% and a net margin of 5.17%.
-The firm’s revenue for the quarter was down 30.1% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $0.70 earnings per share.
-Equities research analysts anticipate that Cambium Networks will post 0.28 EPS for the current fiscal year.
+Cambium Networks (NASDAQ:CMBM – Get Rating) last released its quarterly earnings data on Thursday, May 5th.
+The company reported $0.01 earnings per share for the quarter, missing the consensus estimate of $0.08 by ($0.07).
+Cambium Networks had a net margin of 5.17% and a return on equity of 15.77%.
+The firm had revenue of $61.90 million during the quarter, compared to analysts’ expectations of $62.42 million.
+During the same period in the previous year, the business earned $0.70 earnings per share.
+The business’s revenue for the quarter was down 30.1% on a year-over-year basis.
+On average, research analysts expect that Cambium Networks will post 0.28 earnings per share for the current fiscal year.

-Institutional investors have recently bought and sold shares of the business.
-Rhumbline Advisers raised its position in shares of Cambium Networks by 8.9% during the 4th quarter.
-Rhumbline Advisers now owns 8,021 shares of the company’s stock worth $206,000 after acquiring an additional 658 shares in the last quarter.
-American International Group Inc. raised its holdings in Cambium Networks by 15.8% during the third quarter.
-American International Group Inc. now owns 5,819 shares of the company’s stock worth $211,000 after purchasing an additional 796 shares in the last quarter.
-Barclays PLC lifted its position in shares of Cambium Networks by 8.4% during the 4th quarter.
-Barclays PLC now owns 15,363 shares of the company’s stock worth $394,000 after buying an additional 1,197 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its holdings in shares of Cambium Networks by 2.1% in the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 65,856 shares of the company’s stock valued at $1,688,000 after buying an additional 1,330 shares in the last quarter.
-Finally, US Bancorp DE grew its position in shares of Cambium Networks by 30.0% in the 1st quarter.
-US Bancorp DE now owns 7,068 shares of the company’s stock valued at $167,000 after buying an additional 1,629 shares during the last quarter.
-Institutional investors own 88.03% of the company’s stock.
+Several hedge funds and other institutional investors have recently made changes to their positions in CMBM.
+BNP Paribas Arbitrage SA increased its position in shares of Cambium Networks by 536.6% during the third quarter.
+BNP Paribas Arbitrage SA now owns 2,107 shares of the company’s stock worth $76,000 after acquiring an additional 1,776 shares during the last quarter.
+US Bancorp DE increased its position in shares of Cambium Networks by 30.0% during the first quarter.
+US Bancorp DE now owns 7,068 shares of the company’s stock worth $167,000 after acquiring an additional 1,629 shares during the last quarter.
+Rhumbline Advisers increased its position in shares of Cambium Networks by 8.9% during the fourth quarter.
+Rhumbline Advisers now owns 8,021 shares of the company’s stock worth $206,000 after acquiring an additional 658 shares during the last quarter.
+American International Group Inc. increased its position in shares of Cambium Networks by 15.8% during the third quarter.
+American International Group Inc. now owns 5,819 shares of the company’s stock worth $211,000 after acquiring an additional 796 shares during the last quarter.
+Finally, Citigroup Inc. increased its position in shares of Cambium Networks by 120.8% during the fourth quarter.
+Citigroup Inc. now owns 14,182 shares of the company’s stock worth $363,000 after acquiring an additional 7,759 shares during the last quarter.
+88.03% of the stock is currently owned by institutional investors and hedge funds.

 About Cambium Networks (Get Rating)